Learning Vertex Representations for Bipartite Networks: BiNE: Bipartite Network Embedding

 \item We assign a probability to stop a random walk in each step.
 In contrast to DeepWalk and other work~\cite{dong2017metapath2vec} that apply a fixed length on the random walk, we allow the generated vertex sequences have a variable length, in order to have a close analogy to the variable-length sentences in natural languages. \end{itemize} Generally speaking, the above generation process follows the principle of ``rich gets richer'', which is a physical phenomena existing in many real networks, i.e., the vertex connectivities follow a scale-free power-law distribution~\cite{DBLP:journals/jmlr/LeskovecCKFG10}.

-The workflow of our random walk generator is summarized in Algorithm~\ref{alg:alg1}, where $maxT$ and $minT$ are the maximal and minimal numbers of random walks starting from each vertex, respectively. $\mathcal{D}^U$ (or $\mathcal{D}^V$) output by Algorithm~\ref{alg:alg1} is the corpus generated from the vertex set $U$ (or $V$).
-The vertex centrality can be measured by many metrics, such as degree centrality, PageRank and HITS~\cite{DBLP:conf/soda/Kleinberg98}, etc., and we use HITS in our experiments. \IncMargin{0.5em}
+The workflow of our random walk generator is summarized in Algorithm~\ref{alg:alg1}, where $maxT$ and $minT$ are the maximal and minimal numbers of random walks starting from all vertices, respectively. $\mathcal{D}^U$ (or $\mathcal{D}^V$) output by Algorithm~\ref{alg:alg1} is the corpus generated from the vertex set $U$ (or $V$).
+The vertex centrality can be measured by many metrics, such as degree centrality, PageRank and HITS~\cite{DBLP:conf/soda/Kleinberg98}, etc., and we use HITS in our experiments. $BiasedRandomWalk(W^{R} ,v_i, p)$ generates a vertex sequence, which starts from vertex $v_i$.
+For determining whether a vertex is the destination of the sequence or not, it will generate a uniform random variable from $U[0,1]$.
+The sequence will terminate if the generated uniform r.v. is less than the stopping probability $p$.
+Thus, the length of the generated vertex sequence is controlled by the walk stopping probability.